OksanaShulha/HYF.be-5/planning/development-strategy.md

 ### HTML (_label_)

 - Title h1 and img (_issue_)
-  - [ ]  used a "fascinating-words"
+  - [ ]  used a class "fascinating-words"
   - [ ]  img
 - Two blocks with prorram info (issue)
-  - [ ] Firdt block: Title h2, paragraf and btn "Learn more"
+  - [ ] First block: Title h2, paragraph and btn "Learn more"
         - [ ] btn has a link
   - [ ] Second block: img